Starglancer/DogeNodes/README.md

 - Correct typo in help file
 - Enable LiteNodes, GRSNodes and DogeNodes to run side by side on same computer
+- Set application window to retain position when minimised and restored
 - Fix any other bugs identified by users
 - Make enhancements identified by users